top of page

 BIOGRAPHY

-Jonathan has taught classical and flamenco guitar for over 30 years.
-Besides his private studio teaching in Nyack, NY, he is presently head of the guitar department at the Rockland Conservatory of Music in Pearl River, NY and also on the faculty of the JCC Thurnauer School of Music in Tenafly, NJ.
-He has also taught at the Guitar Study Center at the New School for Social Research and the American Institute of Guitar in Manhattan.
+Besides his remote private teaching studio, he is head of the guitar department at the Rockland Conservatory of Music in Pearl River, NY, on the faculty of the Thurnauer School of Music in Tenafly, NJ, the Hoff-Barthelson Music School in Scarsdale, NY, The American River College in Sacramento, CA, and St. Thomas Aquinas College in Sparkill, NY.

-Jonathan is trained in the Suzuki Method with Frank Longay and Seth Himmelhoch.
-Many of his students have won music competitions; have been selected to participate in master classes with acclaimed classical guitars, notably David Leisner, Newman and Oltman duo, Nicholas Goluses, Joao Luis, Benjamin Verdery, and Grammy Award winners, Sharon Isbin and Jason Vieaux; and have been accepted into reputable music colleges, such as the pre-college divisions at Juilliard and Manhattan School of Music, SUNY Purchase College of Music, and Peabody Conservatory of Music.
-Jonathan's first Suzuki student, Ansel Bobrow was recently accepted into the Juilliard pre-college and has performed in Manhattan at Carnegie Hall, Symphony Space, National Arts Club and was accepted into the New York Symphony Chamber Music Program.
-Student Videos
+He has also taught at the Guitar Study Center at the New School for Social Research and the American Institute of Guitar in New York, NY.
+Jonathan has trained in the Suzuki Method (a method of teaching young children) with Frank Longay, Seth Himmelhoch, Andrea Cannon, and MaryLou Roberts.
+Many of his students have won music competitions and have performed in master classes with acclaimed classical guitarists, notably David Leisner, Newman and Oltman duo, Nicholas Goluses, Joao Luis, Benjamin Verdery, Ana Vidovic, and Grammy Award winners, Sharon Isbin, William Kannengiser, Berta Rojas, and Jason Vieaux.
+His students have attended reputable music colleges, such as Juilliard (pre-college division), Peabody Conservatory of Music, SUNY Purchase Conservatory of Music, and Yale School of Music.
+Jonathan’s first Suzuki student, Ansel Bobrow, has performed at Carnegie Hall, Symphony Space, was accepted into the New York Chamber Music Program in New York, NY, and won first prize in the National High School Classical Guitar Competition.

-Jonathan 1991
+Jonathan 2023

 bottom of page